-How to use a sports betting calculator
+How to use a sports betting odds calculator

 The yellow fields above are input cells.
-All you need to enter are the American odds of a bet (either by using the slider or entering the value in the field) and the wager amount.
+All you need to enter are the American odds of a bet (either by using the slider or entering the value in the field) and the bet amount.

-- Convert American odds to Decimal odds
+- Convert odds from American to Decimal

 - Convert American odds to an implied win probability percentage

 - Return the profit of a given bet if it wins

 The betting odds calculator will work for all types of bets: point spread, moneyline, total, or props.
 For any bet that has a handicap value set (ex: a point spread of -6, total of 43, etc.), you can ignore that part and simply enter the odds associated with that bet.

 Related: Find sports betting calculators and more tools here